Dateline: Tbilisi, Georgia

 And that is perhaps the greatest distinction between what it means to be a Nomad Capitalist vs. what it means to be a digital nomad: the motivation behind the travel.

-While I have long led a life of perpetual travel, I have done so in search of the absolute BEST opportunities for business, banking, freedom, and investment.
+While I have long led a life of perpetual travel and have a total country count of over 100 countries visited in the past decade, I have done so in search of the absolute BEST opportunities for business, banking, freedom, and investment.

 I do not travel for the sake of travel itself but because it allows me to find the places where I (and the people I help) will be treated best.